 - Give you the flexibility to change the beneficiaries at any time.

 - Preserve your right to sell or mortgage the property.

 - Protect the property from your heirs’ creditors for your lifetime.

-- Prevent a transfer from being taxed as gift.
+- Prevent a transfer from being taxed as a gift.

 - Preserve your ability to qualify for Medicaid benefits, and prevent pay-back demand.

-You should also consider the following elder law planning tools, in which our lawyers are skilled in preparing and providing proper counsel:
+You should also consider the following planning tools, which our lawyers are skilled in preparing and providing proper counsel:

 I Have a Will.
 Why Do I Need Anything Else?

 An attorney can ensure your will is properly written to determine who will represent your interests and bequests after your death.
 A Last Will and Testament will ensure your last expenses are paid and all wishes followed.